Beyond the main stage, the more intimate Wildflower Pavilion hosts contests, workshops, and special performances.

 Located in the back of the Festival grounds, the open-air Wildflower Pavilion provides a refreshing break from the summer sun (or afternoon rain) and some unforgettable performances throughout the Festival.
 Stop by the Wildflower on your way to the beer booth or between main stage sets for some bluegrass inspiration.

-In 2021, we will be limiting the capacity of the Wildflower Pavilion to allow for more social distancing.
-Please plan to arrive early for the contests and workshops to claim your seat.
+In 2021, we limited the capacity of the Wildflower Pavilion to allow for more social distancing.
+We asked that festivarians please plan to arrive early for the contests and workshops to claim their seat.

 July 24 Jul 24